Creating and following team working agreements is a key characteristic of successful teams.

 I facilitated over 500 teams in eight countries in my 35-year team-building career.
 I worked with many of those teams for several years.
 Every team created some kind of team Work Agreement and every team grew and succeeded because of it.

-This truth alone is enough justification for creating team working agreements.
+This truth alone is enough justification for creating team Work Agreements.

-Said a different way, it is far better to have work agreements in place before conflict happens.
-But even if your team is currently in conflict, it is never too late to create and follow work agreements.
+It is far better to have Work Agreements in place before conflict happens.
+But even if your team is currently in conflict, it is never too late to create and follow Work Agreements.

 This success can happen in your team, too.